Purchases made through links may earn us a small commission, at no extra cost to you.

 When I was a kid, my family took a trip to Jasper, a small town in the Canadian Rocky Mountains.
-We’d been to Jasper many times, but this time was different.
+We’d been to Jasper many times, but this time was special.
 This time we took the train.
-The scenery we got to see- quiet lakes, jagged mountains- was unlike anything we ever saw from the highway.
+The scenery we got to see was different than what we saw from the highway and I felt far more immersed in nature, even though we were chugging right on by.
 Since that trip, I have wanted to do more travelling by train.

 When it came to deciding where to go for our honeymoon, we talked a bit about Costa Rica.
 I even had a romantic hotel picked out.
 Yet, I couldn’t shake my dream of wanting to see Europe by train.